CAAPIM/gateway-ansible-playbook/roles/gateway_update_otk_conf/README.md

 Update Hostnames used by OTK
 ============================

-This role updates the hostnames used by OTK using the values configured under this roles `vars/main.yml`:
+This role updates the hostnames used by OTK using the values configured under this role's `vars/main.yml`:
 - Gateway cluster.hostname cluster property
 - OTK's JDBC connection URLs
 - Callback URLs